 She did not have a successor to take over her small trading company.
 She managed a small team of operators.
 Having sold off the retail asset and maintained a number of profitable customers, she offered us the opportunity to buy over her business.
-We inspected her financials and found them to be in order abeit a few questionable receivables.
-To me everything looked great.
-But our headquarter’s CFO decided that it would be better for us to start a similar business from scratch…(many young corporate punk thinks too highly of themselves in starting everything from the ground up!).
+We inspected her financials and found them to be in order except for a few questionable receivables.
+To me, everything looked great.
+But our headquarter’s CFO decided that it would be better for us to start a similar business from scratch…(many young corporate punks thinks too highly of themselves in starting everything from the ground up!).

 I know of another smallholder of a picture frame maker.
 The owner runs the business with her husband.
-She takes care of a retail that offers services like framing and acts as a gallery for artworks that she brings in from neighboring countries.
+She takes care of retail that offers services like framing and acts as a gallery for artworks that she brings in from neighboring countries.
 Her spouse takes care of the workshop that produces the frames.
-The owner voiced her interest of selling the business to me once.
-However, I have yet to identify a suitable partner to run the small business with me.
-The couple’s children are reluctant to take over the business at this point of time.
+The owner voiced her interest in selling the business to me once.
+However, I have yet to identify a suitable partner to run a small business with me.
+The couple’s children are reluctant to take over the business at this point in time.

 2. Small Businesses Are Stable